-Psychology professor, Seth Roberts promises freedom from hunger, cravings and food obsession on his Shangri-La Diet.
-Roberts claims his diet is “almost as easy as taking a pill, and a hundred times safer and less expensive.”
+Professor of psychology, Seth Roberts says there will be freedom from hunger, cravings and food obsession on his Shangri-La Diet.
+Roberts states his diet is “almost as easy as taking a pill, and a hundred times safer and less expensive.”

-The underlying theory behind the diet is that the body has a ‘set point’ which is the weight that it naturally endeavors to maintain.
+The theory behind the diet is that there is a ‘set point’ in the body which is the weight that it naturally endeavours to maintain.
 The basis of Roberts’ approach is that the ‘set point’ can be reduced to a lower weight by consuming small quantities of plain olive oil and sugared water in between meals.

-Roberts also adds to his theories about dieting by suggesting that the body learns to associate high flavor foods with calories and this drives us to overeat our favorite foods.
-By consuming a diet composed of only bland, tasteless or unfamiliar foods, in addition to the oil and sugar water between meals, he claims that it is possible to reduce the appetite and caloric intake which subsequently will produce weight loss.
+Roberts also adds to his theories about dieting by suggesting that the body learns to associate high flavor foods with calories and this makes us overeat our favourite foods.
+By keeping to a diet composed of only bland, tasteless or unfamiliar foods, in addition to the oil and sugar water between meals, he says that it is possible to reduce the appetite and caloric intake which in turn will produce weight loss.

 Shangri-La Diet Basics

-There are no real guidelines to the diet and the only requirement is that dieters include approximately 300 calories in the form of either light olive oil or sugar water which is taken in between meals.
+There are no strict rules to the diet and the only requirement is that dieters include approximately 300 calories in the form of either light olive oil or sugar water which is taken in between meals.

-Roberts proposes that as long as you add the oil and sugar water to your diet you don’t have to worry about what you eat because you won’t have much of an appetite.
-He says that this means that it will make it easier to choose healthy foods, and even if you choose higher calorie foods you won’t eat as much of them.
+Roberts claims that as long as you add the oil and sugar water to your diet you don’t have to worry about what you eat because you won’t have much of an appetite.
+He proposes that this means that it will make it easier to choose healthy foods, and even if you choose higher calorie foods you won’t eat as much of them.

-Roberts stresses an individualized approach because all of us have a unique set point and does not offer any specific advice for planning meals.
+Roberts emphasises an individualised approach because all of us have a unique set point and does not offer any specific advice for planning meals.

 1-4 tablespoons of light olive oil are consumed during the day in addition to sugar water as required.